Idiane05/temperatureCONVERTER_IndividualP1/README.md

 ## Getting Started

-This project is a starting point for a Remperature Convertor application.
+This project is a starting point for a Temperature Convertor application.

 A few resources to get you started if this is your first Flutter project: